Translated's Research Center

 Economic freedom

-‘Mostly unfree’ (rated 53.2 out of 100) 26th amongst 32 countries in Latin America 133 worldwide out of 186 countries (2024, Heritage Foundation and Wall Street Journal).
+‘Mostly unfree’ (rated 53.2 out of 100) 26th amongst 32 countries in Latin America and ranked 124 out of 184 countries worldwide (2024, Heritage Foundation and Wall Street Journal).

 Global Innovation Index